johm/redemmas/bylaws.md

 3. All Red Emma’s Collective documents, meetings, and meeting notes, and other operating agreements are open to scrutiny by any Collective member.
-4. No person shall begin the membership process prior to attending at least one general meeting.
 5. The prospective member must fulfill the following requirements before the Collective may decide on admission:
     1. The prospective member must join The Industrial Workers of the